meetewlul/STk-try/README.md

 # STk-try
-Attempt to get acquainted with STk, that, according to my book on Scheme, is an scheme implementation  with OOP module
+Attempt to get acquainted with STk, that, according to my book on Scheme, is a scheme implementation with OOP module (?)